hqddr15/NS-English-Patch/README.md

 - data-nsl/Building.Dat - data file for City Simulation System objects.

 **For Norn Saber Official Server:**
-- User graphics interface (windows, buttons), which is basically re-drawn BMP images - embedded into **NS English Pack** installer.
+- root/ui.zip - contains graphics user interface (windows, buttons), which is basically re-drawn BMP images.
+- root-nso/ui-nso.zip - contains graphics user interface for NSO specifically.
-- root-nso/alogin-nsl.exe - game client executable application used to run the game.
+- root-nso/alogin.exe - game client executable application used to run the game.
-- root-nso/SERVER-nsl.INI - list of available game servers and their channels (branches).
+- root-nso/SERVER.INI - list of available game servers and their channels (branches).
-- root-nso/web0-nsl.DAT - used as a server list for the game update through "Main.exe".
+- root-nso/web0.DAT - used as a server list for the game update through "Main.exe".
 - data-nso/Item.Dat - data file for game items, objects and furniture.
 - data-nso/Mark.Dat - data file for quests, journal, instances.
 - data-nso/Npc.Dat - data file for all the NPCs.